tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 		ds = PrefetchDataZMQ(ds1, nr_proc=25)
 		ds = BatchData(ds, 256)
 ```
-Here we start 25 processes to run `ds1`, and collect their output through ZMQ IPC protocol.
+Here we start 25 processes to run `ds1`, and collect their output through ZMQ IPC protocol,
-Using ZMQ to transfer data is faster than `multiprocessing.Queue`, but data copy (even
-within one process) can still be quite expensive when you're dealing with large data.
-For example, to reduce copy overhead, the ResNet example deliberately moves certain pre-processing (the mean/std normalization) from DataFlow to the graph.
-This way the DataFlow only transfers uint8 images as opposed float32 which takes 4x more memory.
+which is faster than `multiprocessing.Queue`.
+You can also apply prefetch after batch, of course.

+The above DataFlow might be fast, but since it forks the ImageNet reader (`ds0`),
+it's **not a good idea to use it for validation** (for reasons mentioned at top).
-Alternatively, you can use multi-threading like this:
+Alternatively, you can use multi-threaded preprocessing like this:

 ```eval_rst
 .. code-block:: python
 	  :emphasize-lines: 3-6